Akari-my/PurePermsX/README.md

 > A clean, modern and extensible permission system for PocketMine-MP (API 5+)

-**PurePermsX** is a other version of the original PurePerms.
-Designed for modern servers, it offers powerful permission/group management with clean architecture, full API support, and seamless integration.
+**PurePermsX** is a other version of the original PurePerms. completely written from scratch, Designed for modern servers, it offers powerful permission/group management with clean architecture, full API support, and seamless integration.

 ---